Policies

 General Duties and Responsibilities

-The editor is accountable for everything published in the journals, which implies the consequences to strive to meet the needs of readers and authors, constantly improve the journal, ensure freedom of expression, preclude business needs from compromising intellectual and ethical standards, and maintain the integrity of the academic record.
+The Editor is accountable for everything published in the journal and is responsible for safeguarding the integrity of the academic record.
+The Editor shall strive to meet the needs of readers and authors, continuously improve the journal, ensure academic freedom and freedom of expression, and prevent commercial or institutional interests from compromising intellectual and ethical standards.

 Editorial Decisions